Reshaping Biomolecular Structure Prediction through Strategic Conformational Exploration with HelixFold-S1: Results

-We next assessed whether the conformations predicted by HF-S1 satisfy the input contact constraints.
-Specifically, we evaluated the contact satisfaction rate, defined as the fraction of predicted structures in which the specified contacts are realized (Fig. \ref{fig:contact_prob_analysis}b).
-Across most test cases, HF-S1 consistently adhered to the provided constraints, achieving satisfaction rates above 70\% across various types of targets, demonstrating the model’s ability to effectively incorporate such priors into structure prediction.

-It is of interest to examine whether predicted contact probabilities can serve as a proxy for the intrinsic difficulty of a target.
-To this end, we analyzed the relationship between the target-level contact probability—defined as the highest value in the predicted contact probability matrix for each target—and the prediction precision of HF-S1 under single sampling (Fig. \ref{fig:contact_prob_analysis}c).
-Across all benchmark datasets, we observed a strong correlation: targets with lower contact probabilities tend to exhibit lower structural accuracy, whereas those with higher values are generally predicted more precisely.
-This suggests that contact probability estimates may reflect the inherent difficulty of the prediction task.
-When grouped by complex type, protein–protein targets typically show higher target-level contact probabilities, while protein–antibody complexes cluster in the lower range, indicating greater structural uncertainty.
+We first show that predicted contact probabilities can serve as a proxy for estimating target difficulty.
+Specifically, we defined the target-level contact probability as the maximum value in the predicted contact probability matrix for each target and analyzed its relationship with the Top-5 precision of HF-S1 using 25 samples (Fig.~\ref{fig:contact_prob_analysis}a).
+Targets were stratified into high, medium, and low groups, revealing a strong correlation across datasets: lower-probability targets consistently yielded poorer predictions, while higher-probability targets were predicted with high precision.
+This indicates that low contact probability generally corresponds to more difficult targets, which often require additional sampling to achieve accurate predictions.
+When grouped by complex type (Fig.~\ref{fig:contact_prob_analysis}b), a similar trend is observed: Protein–protein targets typically show higher target-level contact probabilities, while protein–antibody complexes cluster in the lower range, indicating greater structural uncertainty.
 Protein–ligand complexes consistently exhibit high contact probabilities, suggesting that HF-S1 can often localize ligand binding sites with high confidence.
 In contrast, protein–RNA and protein–DNA complexes display a broader distribution, reflecting greater variability in prediction difficulty across these categories.